babooppa6/Hale/stream.md

 	- Make sure that the tokens are never overlapped.
 Although,... do we really need that?
 		+ Might even want to add a rule, that every new token should only be placed at position >= last_token.begin
 - Keep 0.5 multiplies of the base font's line height to keep the rhythm of the rendered text.
-- Selections
-	+ Custom DirectWrite Renderer
-		* Background rectangles
-		* Get rid of IDWriteTextLayout and replace the formatting with our own.
-			- TextFormat should be a simple struct without dependency on the RenderTarget.
-				+ Window should create the platform representation on demand.
-		* Get rid of public API dependency on ID2D1Brush, only use it when drawing.

 - Layout updates
 	+ Document > DocumentLayout